OtagoCarpentries/otagocarpentries.github.io/r4ssp.md

 Material can be worked through on either your own machine (R and RStudio will need to be installed) or on the [Virtual Student Desktop](https://blogs.otago.ac.nz/studentit/student-desktop/)

+#### Feedback

+It would be greatly appreciated if as you complete modules you fill in this three question survey [https://tinyurl.com/r4ssp-module-fb](https://tinyurl.com/r4ssp-module-fb) which will help further iterations of the course.

 ### Drop-in help sessions

 **What:** An opportunity to get help in-person on the course content and attendance is not required to participate in this course.
 To get the most out of these sessions bringing your own device with access to R/RStudio is strongly recommended.